rsksmart/devportal/docs/04-resources/06-guides/powpeg-app/advanced-operations/design-architecture.md

 ## Components

-The front-end application of the PowPeg is developed using Vue.js.
+The PowPeg App frontend is developed using Vue.js.
 The backend application is developed using Nodejs containing a restful API Service and a Daemon service.
 The API is responsible to serve the data to the front-end, and the Daemon service is responsible for listening for transactions on-chain and updates the database.

 ![Front-end Application - PowPeg](/img/resources/powpeg/58-frontend-application-diagram.png)